David Allen Johnson

 - Born January 30, 1943 in Orlando, FL USA

-Davey Johnson has been a success both as a player (when he was typically known as "Dave") and as a manager (when the occasional use of "Davey" became permanent).
+Davey Johnson was a success both as a player (when he was typically known as "Dave") and as a manager (when the occasional use of "Davey" became permanent).
 As a player, he is remembered for hitting 43 home runs in 1973, while as a manager he is remembered for almost always finishing in 1st or 2nd place.

 After making his major-league debut in 1965, Johnson became a starter for the Baltimore Orioles team that won the World Series in 1966.
-He also started for the club that won three straight AL pennants from 1969 to 1971 and a second World Series title in 1970.
+He also started for the club that won three straight American League pennants from 1969 to 1971 and a second World Series title in 1970.
 After the 1972 season, he was traded to the Atlanta Braves in a six-player deal.

 In 1973, playing for the Braves, he hit 43 home runs and set a new Major League Baseball record for homers by a second baseman, a mark previously held by Rogers Hornsby for 50 years.
-Two of his teammates, Hank Aaron and Darrell Evans also hit more than 40 homers that year, the first time three teammates had ever topped the 40-mark in the same season.
+Two of his teammates, Hank Aaron and Darrell Evans, also hit more than 40 homers that year, the first time three teammates had ever topped the 40-mark in the same season.

 While Johnson is remembered (as a player) primarily for his 43 home runs in 1973, he was also good in other years, as his four All-Star appearances show.
 In 1966 he was third in the Rookie of the Year voting, and in 1967 and 1969 he was in the top four in the league in doubles.
-In 1971 he placed 19th in the MVP voting due to Gold Glove fielding along with a solid year with the bat, helping the Orioles to a year where they won 101 games.
-For that period, he was teamed with Brooks Robinson at third base and either Luis Aparicio or Mark Belanger at shortstop - tremendous fielders all - giving the Orioels one of the best-fielding infield in baseball history.
+In 1971 he placed 19th in the MVP voting due to Gold Glove fielding along with a solid year with the bat, helping the Orioles to a year in which they won 101 games.
+For that period, he was teamed with Brooks Robinson at third base and either Luis Aparicio or Mark Belanger at shortstop - tremendous fielders all - giving the Orioles one of the best-fielding infield in baseball history.

 After being let go by the Atlanta Braves in April of 1975, he played for the Tokyo Giants in Japan in 1975 and 1976.
 Johnson was the first foreign player for the Giants after they won a record nine straight Japan Series titles without any gaijin assistance.
 Manager Shigeo Nagashima personally selected Johnson to become the team's first foreigner in over a decade and Johnson was to replace Hall-of-Famer Nagashima at third base.
 After predicting a 50-home-run season, Johnson hit just 13 homers.
 In June, he set a Central League record by striking out in eight consecutive at-bats.
 Worse, his overall line was .197/.275/.356, a far cry from what Nagashima had been hitting.
 Davey became known as "Dame (No Good)" Johnson, was ridiculed by the press and fans.
 Additionally he lost almost 15% of his body weight and broke a bone in his shoulder to lose a month of playing time.
 For the first time ever, Yomiuri finished last and Johnson certainly deserved and received some of the blame.